CSC207-UofT/course-project-csc207_stackoverflowers/Phase2/Progress_Report.md

 the dialogue during the interviews are now much more diverse.
 Here is the link: https://github.com/CSC207-UofT/course-project-csc207_stackoverflowers/pull/97

 # Jacob:
+For Phase 2, my job was to test and debug the project with Mary.
+I wrote the code for reports, hence I raised issues and fixed problems related to parts of our code related to reports.
+I participated in the writing of accessibility report.
+I also raised several issues inregard to IDE settings for our project.

 Significant pull request: